 69. Barnes & Noble Booksellers

-Sign up for Barnes and Noble’s B&N Kids’ Club and your children will receive a free cupcake at the in-store cafe on their birthdays.
-You’ll also get 30 percent off a kids’ book or toy when you join, and a $5 reward for every $100 you spend on kids’ purchases.
+Sign up for Barnes and Noble’s B&N Kids’ Club and your child will receive a free cupcake at the in-store cafe on their birthday.
+You’ll also get 30 percent off a kids book or toy when you join, and a $5 reward for every $100 you spend on kids’ purchases.

 71. Senior Freebies

 Age does have its privileges.
 Seniors — usually age 60 or older, but that can vary — can get a wide range of free stuff and discounts at many restaurants, hotels, retail stores and elsewhere.
 Some of the best sites for staying on top of the ever-changing list of senior offers include Free4Seniors and SeniorDiscounts.